plone/plone.app.mosaic/docs/rich_text_buttons.rst

+.. _customize_rich_text_tinymce_buttons:

-How to customize tinyMCE buttons on Rich Text tile
+How to customize tinyMCE buttons on Rich Text tiles
 ===================================================

-You can change the buttons that are shown on Rich Text tile.
+You can change the buttons that are shown on Rich Text tiles.

 ..  image:: rich_text_editor_buttons.png

-Just add something like that to your registry.xml
+Just add something like that to your registry.xml:

 .. code-block:: xml